Guatemala Travel Guide

 How much time should you spend in Guatemala?

-I was in Guatemala twice this year and my first trip was for a little more than two months.
+I was in Guatemala twice in 2014 and my first trip was for a little more than two months.

 Guatemala City, 2 days: